Joining the Hague Agreement and Modernizing Canada's Industrial Design Regime

-The new Act clarifies that a certified copy of an entry the Register of Industrial Designs is admissible evidence in any court.
+The amended Act clarifies that a certified copy of an entry in the Register of Industrial Designs is admissible evidence in any court.

-This provision codifies the Supreme Court test for "original design" and modernizes the term to "novel design", which is aligned with international terminology.
+This provision codifies the Supreme Court test for "originality" of a design and uses the term "novelty" to describe a design, which is aligned with international terminology.

-These Regulations facilitate Canada's accession to the Hague System, carry out the amendments that were made to the Act, and further modernize Canada's domestic industrial design regime.
-Highlights of the changes in the Regulations include:
+The new Regulations facilitate Canada's accession to the Hague System, carry out the amendments that were made to the Act and further modernize Canada's domestic industrial design regime.
+Highlights of changes in the Regulations include the following:

 An applicant no longer needs to provide signed authorization to appoint an agent.
 The previous requirement to have a representative for service, in the case of foreign applicants, has been removed.

-The Regulations contain specific provisions that apply only to Hague applications that designate Canada, received from WIPO.
-Transitional provisions outline how the Office will process an application received before the coming into force.
+The Regulations contain specific provisions that apply only to international registrations that designate Canada and that are received from the WIPO.
+Transitional provisions outline how the office will process an application received before the coming into force.